Strolling around Salvador, Bahia, Brazil

 The old district Pelourinho in Salvador di Bahia

-The old district Pelourinho in Salvador, Bahia
+The old district Pelourinho in Salvador, Bahia, Brazil.

 The thrill: Brazilians love to dance and sing.
 Living in impoverished conditions seems not to bother them.
 In addition to Catholicism, they believe in another religion brought from Africa, called macumba or candoblé.
 In Rio de Janeiro they told me that on New Year's Eve the cariocas go to Copacabana and light candles.
 They put small objects in boxes and leave them to flow on the ocean in honor of the goddess of the sea.